-the circumstances surrounding the proposed activity, plans and/or policy..
+These practices will vary according to the circumstances surrounding the proposed activity, plans and/or policy..
 These approaches have been used to determine good practices outlined below.
 Good practices for meaningful engagement can be applied within any sector or activity to meet the context of the situation.

 Lessons Learned